Chiapas: Colonial period

-When the Spanish arrived in the 16th century, they found the indigenous peoples divided into Mayan and non-Mayan, with the latter dominated by the Zoques and Chiapa.
+When the Spanish arrived in the 16th century, they found the indigenous peoples divided into Mayan and non-Mayan, with the latter dominated by the Zoques and Chiapanecas.
 The first contact between Spaniards and the people of Chiapas came in 1522, when Hernán Cortés sent tax collectors to the area after Aztec Empire was subdued.
 The first military incursion was headed by Luis Marín, who arrived in 1523.
 After three years, Marín was able to subjugate a number of the local peoples, but met with fierce resistance from the Tzotzils in the highlands.
 The Spanish colonial government then sent a new expedition under Diego de Mazariegos.
 Mazariegos had more success than his predecessor, but many natives preferred to commit suicide rather than submit to the Spanish.
 One famous example of this is the Battle of Tepetchia, where many jumped to their deaths in the Sumidero Canyon.

 Indigenous resistance was weakened by continual warfare with the Spaniards and disease.
 By 1530 almost all of the indigenous peoples of the area had been subdued with the exception of the Lacandons in the deep jungles who actively resisted until 1695.
 However, the main two groups, the Tzotzils and Tzeltals of the central highlands were subdued enough to establish the first Spanish city, today called San Cristóbal de las Casas, in 1528.
 It was one of two settlements initially called Villa Real de Chiapa de los Españoles and the other called Chiapa de los Indios.

-Soon after, the encomienda system was introduced, which reduced most of the indigenous population to serfdom and many even as slaves as a form of tribute and way of locking in a labor supply for tax payments.
-The conquistadors brought previously unknown diseases.
-This, as well as overwork on plantations, dramatically decreased the indigenous population.
-The Spanish also established missions, mostly under the Dominicans, with the Diocese of Chiapas established in 1538 by Pope Paul III.
-The Dominican evangelizers became early advocates of the indigenous' people's plight, with Bartolomé de las Casas winning a battle with the passing of a law in 1542 for their protection.
-This order also worked to make sure that communities would keep their indigenous name with a saint's prefix leading to names such as San Juan Chamula and San Lorenzo Zinacantán.
-He also advocated adapting the teaching of Christianity to indigenous language and culture.
-The encomienda system that had perpetrated much of the abuse of the indigenous peoples declined by the end of the 16th century, and was replaced by haciendas.
+The encomienda system that had perpetrated much of the labor-related abuse of the indigenous peoples declined by the end of the 16th century, and was replaced by haciendas.
 However, the use and misuse of Indian labor remained a large part of Chiapas politics into modern times.
 Maltreatment and tribute payments created an undercurrent of resentment in the indigenous population that passed on from generation to generation.
 One uprising against high tribute payments occurred in the Tzeltal communities in the Los Alto region in 1712.
 Soon, the Tzoltzils and Ch'ols joined the Tzeltales in rebellion, but within a year the government was able to extinguish the rebellion.